Forward equations for option prices in semimartingale models

-on $[t_0,\infty[\times ]0,\infty[$ with the initial condition:\ $\forall K>0\quad C_{t_0}(t_0,K)= (S_{t_0}-K)_+.$ This forward equation allows to price call options with various strikes and maturities on the same underlying asset, by solving a {\it single} partial differential equation.
+on $[t_0,\infty[\times ]0,\infty[$ in the strike and maturity variables, with the initial condition This forward equation allows to price call options with various strikes and maturities on the same underlying asset, by solving a {\it single} partial differential equation.
 Dupire's forward equation also provides useful insights into the {\it inverse problem} of calibrating diffusion models to observed call and put option prices \cite{busca02}.

 Given the theoretical and computational usefulness of the forward equation, there have been various attempts to extend Dupire's forward equation to other types of options and processes, most notably to Markov processes with jumps \cite{andersen,carrhirsa,contsavescu08,jourdain07,carrgeman04}.
-Most of these constructions use the Markov property of the underlying process in a crucial way.
+Most of these constructions use the Markov property of the underlying process in a crucial way (see however \cite{klebaner02}).

-As already noted by Dupire \cite{dupire96}, the forward PDE holds in a more general context than the backward PDE: even if the (risk-neutral) dynamics of the underlying asset is not necessarily Markovian, but described by a continuous Brownian martingale
+As noted by Dupire \cite{dupire96}, the forward PDE holds in a more general context than the backward PDE: even if the (risk-neutral) dynamics of the underlying asset is not necessarily Markovian, but described by a continuous Brownian martingale

 then call options still verify a forward PDE where the diffusion coefficient is given by the local (or effective) volatility function $\sigma(t,S)$ given by